Menu

 Increase spiritual capacity, ‘hear Him’

-In light of the home-centered, Church-supported curriculum emphasized during the October 2018 general conference, President Nelson invited individuals and families to remodel their homes into “a sanctuary of faith” and “center of gospel learning.”
-He promised, “Changes in your family will be dramatic and sustaining.”
+In light of the home-centered, Church-supported curriculum emphasized during October 2018 general conference, President Nelson invited individuals and families to remodel their homes into “a sanctuary of faith” and “center of gospel learning.”
+He promised that changes would be “dramatic and sustaining.”

 To help women increase their spiritual capacity, President Nelson invited them during the October 2019 general conference to prayerfully study Doctrine and Covenants 25 and “all the truths you can find about priesthood power.”

-In a February 2020 social media post, President Nelson extended an invitation tied to the 200th anniversary of the First Vision.
-Heavenly Father personally introduced His Beloved Son Jesus Christ to Joseph Smith, with a specific charge to “hear Him.”
+President Nelson extended an invitation in a February 2020 social media post tied to the 200th anniversary of the First Vision.
+He explained that Heavenly Father personally introduced His Son, Jesus Christ, to Joseph Smith, with a specific charge to “hear Him.”

 Gather Israel and ‘let God prevail’

-During his address in the general women’s session in October 2018, President Nelson extended “a prophetic plea” to the women of the Church to participate in the gathering of Israel.
+During his address in the general women’s session of October 2018 general conference, President Nelson extended “a prophetic plea” to the women of the Church to participate in the gathering of Israel.
 He invited the women to hold a 10-day fast from social media, read the Book of Mormon before the end of the year, attend the temple regularly and participate fully in Relief Society.

 Build bridges of understanding